britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 Add those two pages to your menu in order to give your users easy access to their support area.

 == Frequently Asked Questions ==
+= I've installed the plugin - now what? =

+Now you can [read our post installation instructions](https://getawesomesupport.com/documentation/awesome-support/post-installation-need-know-quick-start/) or [watch the installation videos](https://getawesomesupport.com/videos/)

+= Weird or scrambled UI in wp-admin on the ticket screen after upgrading to 5.0 =

+This can happen because old JS and CSS files are cached in your browser.
+On most browsers you can use the CTRL-F5 key on any Awesome Support page to force a full refresh.

-= Missing tabs or menu options after version 4.0 upgrade =
+= Missing tabs or menu options after upgrading from version 3.x to 5.x =

 This happens because new WordPress custom security capabilities were introduced in version 4.0.0 of Awesome Support.
-[Read this FAQ on our site to learn how adjust your system for these new security items.] (https://getawesomesupport.com/question/missing-tabs-menu-options-version-4-0-upgrade/)
+[Read this FAQ on our site to learn how adjust your system for these new security items.](https://getawesomesupport.com/question/missing-tabs-menu-options-version-4-0-upgrade/)

 = I get a blank page after ticket submission =